Where are you moving to?

 Finally, Point Defiance Park and adjacent Point Ruston offer several popular dining spots.
 We’ll give you a fuller rundown of Tacoma’s food options below, just know that Point Defiance Park is home to Anthony’s at Point Defiance, a famous Pacific Northwest-based restaurant.

-Point Ruston has dozens of restaurants, offering anything from coffee and tacos, to sushi, Thai, and traditional American cuisine.
+Point Ruston has dozens of restaurants, offering anything from coffee and tacos to sushi, Thai, and traditional American cuisine.

 Waterfront Activities and Running Trails: Dash Point